dakling/jax-spectral-dns/README.md

 also matches up nicely, at least qualitatively.

 ![Energy gain over time]( ./img/energy_t_opt_final.png )
+*Gain over time*

-![Optimisation of the initial condition]( ./img/Re_3000_transient_growth_initial.gif )
+![Optimisation of the initial condition]( ./img/Re_3000_transient_growth_initial.gif ) *Evolution of the initial condition as the optimisation progresses*

-![Simulation using the optimised initial condition]( ./img/Re_3000_transient_growth_optimiser.gif )
+![Simulation using the optimised initial condition]( ./img/Re_3000_transient_growth_optimiser.gif ) *Simulation using the final optimised initial condition*